 Price: Free, Paid subscription starts at $4.99/month, for additional features.

 Emby even has a Kodi add-on that gives Kodi library management features of Emby.
-Also, the premium subscription unlocks features such as cinema mode, and backup/restore of server configuration.
-While is nowhere near as powerful as Plex or Kodi, if you are looking for a simpler Kodi alternatives, this will serve you well.
+Also, the premium subscription unlocks features such as cinema mode and backup/restore of server configuration.
+While it’s nowhere near as powerful as Plex or Kodi, if you are looking for a simpler Kodi alternative, this will serve you well.

 Platform Availability: Windows, Mac OS X, Linux (Desktop); iOS, Android, Windows Phone (Mobile), Android TV, Roku, Chromecast, Xbox, Samsung Smart TV (Others)